suryajefferson/SQL_Project_Data_Job_Analysis/README.md

 | Airflow     | $142,385.8         | 1,506          |
 | TensorFlow  | $142,370.3         | 1,225          |

-*Table of the average salary for the top 10 paying skills for data analysts*

 ### 5. Most Optimal Skills to Learn